leangjia/blender_docs/manual/interface/controls/templates/curve.rst

          Automatic handles that create smooth curves.
       Auto Clamped Handle
          Automatic handles that create smooth curves, which prevents overshoot.
+      Free Handle
+         The handles can be moved completely independently, and thus can result in a sharp change of direction.
+      Aligned Free Handles
+         The two handles of the curve point are locked together to always point in exactly opposite directions.
+         This results in a curve that is always smooth at the control point.

       .. list-table::